MetaVisionLab/SciPlotLib/README.md

 ## Color Map

-By default, we use the following color map:
+By default, we use the following color map for scatter plot:

 |  R  |  G  |  B  |    H     |
 |:---:|:---:|:---:|:--------:|